zoom-c/docs/trezor-user/user/settingup.rst

-Setting up your trezor device
+Setting up your TREZOR device
 ========

 The TREZOR works with almost any computer that has a USB port an internet connection.
 To install the TREZOR drivers go to mytrezor.com_ you should see a page with a Download link.
 Download the TREZOR software and follow the instructions on the screen.